exploring deep learning approaches with f-mnist

 png

-Batch normalization is introduced to improve training stability and performance.
+add batch normalization for training stability and performance.

 class BatchNormNetwork(nn.Module):